Fresno Radio Modelers was founded in 1957.

 - If you want to learn how to fly; please contact anyone of the board members.

-We’d rather you learn to fly than pilot your RC Craft into the ground.
-You will often find us flying on Weekends and Wednesday’s (mornings: 9am to about 1pm)
+We’d rather you learn to fly in the sky than pilot your RC Craft into the ground.
+You will often find us flying on Weekends, Wednesday’s, and Friday’s (mornings: 9am to about 2pm)

 Come on Out